Jailed former Rio governor admits he received bribes

-RIO DE JANEIRO (AP) — A former Rio de Janeiro state governor is admitting for the first time that he accepted bribes while he was in power from 2007 to 2014.
+RIO DE JANEIRO (AP) — Former Rio de Janeiro state Gov. Sergio Carbal, who long proclaimed his innocence of corruption charges that put him in prison, has admitted for the first time that he accepted millions of dollars in bribes while he was in power in 2007-2014.

-Sergio Cabral is considered one of the most corrupt politicians in Brazil and has been in prison since 2016 serving a 200-year sentence for corruption, money laundering and tax evasion.
+Cabral is considered one of the most corrupt politicians in Brazil and has been in prison since 2016 serving a 200-year sentence for corruption, money laundering and tax evasion.

-He long maintained his innocence, but in testimony filmed at Brazil’s attorney general’s office Thursday, Cabral candidly speaks about bribes worth tens of millions received from his administration’s kick-back scheme with government contractors.
+He had strenuously denied any wrongdoing, but in testimony released to the public Tuesday, he candidly speaks about the mammoth bribes that he and his inner circle received during his time power, sometimes delivered directly to the governor’s mansion.
+He details a kick-back scheme in which companies funneled money back to politicians in exchange for lucrative, bloated government contracts.

-He says almost every company that worked on Rio’s new subway for the 2016 Olympics paid bribes, and he conceded the project would have been cheaper without the bribery scheme.
+Cabral said he would tell an aide: “I want X percent of the contract (kicked-backed), 2 percent of the contract, 3 percent of the contract.”

 Most Read Nation & World Stories